datawire/go-mkopensource/README.md

-    both the `OPENSOURCE.md` file that `--output-format=txt` generates (plus a footer reading "The appropriate license notices and source code are in correspondingly named directories."), and a directory for each dependency, containing any nescessary license notices and source code.
+    both the `OPENSOURCE.md` file that `--output-format=txt` generates (plus a footer reading "The appropriate license notices and source code are in correspondingly named directories."), and a directory for each dependency, containing any necessary license notices and source code.

 Many licenses require the author to be credited, the full license text